Awesome content, even better software. Just think what our technology could do for you.

 The major benefit of eLearning is that it’s web-based, and can be accessed on any mobile device.
 For managers, the major advantage of eLearning is that they are able to assign privileges to their workers anytime, anywhere; this ensures that everyone is taking their own courses and not doing the work for other coworkers.

 5. Customer Support

 Of course, if you’re going to have 24/7/365 accessibility, you will need an around-the-clock customer support service too.
 Your eLearning system should have a help desk available to you at all hours, in addition to vendor support.
-Online support hubs and user groups are a bonus, and can be extremely helpful in answering any questions you may have when operating the system.
+Online support hubs or user groups are a bonus and can be extremely helpful in answering any questions you may have when operating the system.

 6. Security and Privacy

 As in everything on the Internet, security and privacy is an issue that cannot be ignored, including the security and privacy of your employees’ eLearning vendors.
 An LMS system can host personal information such as home addresses, emails, social security numbers, and phone numbers, and vendor should be compliant based on industry standards.
 Making sure that your LMS also hosts privacy controls, utilizes server locations, and has an automatic backup system in addition to password-protected logins is the first step to keeping your employee records safe from prying eyes.

 Another way to check if a provider is secure is to look for SCORM and AICC compliance.
 The Sharable Content Object Reference Model (SCORM) defines how an LMS and other training content should be constructed in order to work with other SCORM models; it also sets the expectations for how packaging content and exchanging data at run-time.
 The Aviation Industry Computer-based Training Committee (AICC) no longer just focuses on the aviation industry, but rather has set training standards for computer-based training programs in all industries.
 Even though AICC was disbanded in 2014, any LMS that had training content from before then will need to be AICC compliant.